calebwoods/rack-talk/index.md

 ## Cucumber Test Login Backdoor

 * The sign_in step is often run on almost every example
-* How can be avoid this overhead?
+* How can we avoid this overhead?

 !SLIDE left